Walking Tall: Lone Justice: Production

-The film was mostly shot in Lake Bonavista, Canada.
+The film was mostly shot in Dallas, Texas, USA.

 Comments on the film

 There were some comments by Dwana Pusser (daughter of Buford Pusser) who released a statement on her website condemning the previous sequel and this film, saying "I have read the scripts and they are very vulgar.
 As a Christian woman, I am very upset with the direction [that] the movies have taken."